Promised Land (Chuck Berry song)

 "Promised Land" is a song lyric written by Chuck Berry to the melody of "Wabash Cannonball", an American folk song.
 The song was first recorded in this version by Berry in 1964 for his album St. Louis to Liverpool.
-Released in December 1964, it was Berry's first single issued following his prison term for a Mann Act conviction.
-The record peaked at #41 in the Billboard charts on January 16, 1965.
+Released in December 1964, it was Berry's fourth single issued following his prison term for a Mann Act conviction.
+The record peaked at number 41 in the Billboard charts on January 16, 1965.

 Background

 Berry wrote the song while in prison, and borrowed an atlas from the prison library to plot the itinerary.
 In the lyrics, the singer (who refers to himself as "the poor boy") tells of his journey from Norfolk, Virginia, to the "Promised Land", Los Angeles, California, mentioning various cities in Southern states that he passes through on his journey.
-Describing himself as a "poor boy," the protagonist boards a Greyhound bus in Norfolk, Virginia that passes Raleigh, N.C., stops in Charlotte, North Carolina, and bypasses Rock Hill, South Carolina.
-The bus rolls out of Atlanta but breaks down, leaving him stranded in downtown Birmingham, Alabama.
+Describing himself as a "poor boy", the protagonist boards a Greyhound bus in Norfolk, Virginia, that passes Raleigh, N.C., stops in Charlotte, North Carolina, and bypasses Rock Hill, South Carolina.
+The bus rolls out of Atlanta, but breaks down, leaving him stranded in downtown Birmingham, Alabama.
 He then takes a train "across Mississippi clean" to New Orleans.
-From there, he goes to Houston, where "the people there who care a bit about me" buy him a silk suit, luggage and a plane ticket to Los Angeles.
-Upon landing in Los Angeles, he calls Norfolk, Virginia ("Tidewater four, ten-oh-nine") to tell the folks back home he made it to the "promised land."
-The lyric: "Swing low sweet chariot, come down easy/Taxi to the terminal zone" refers to the gospel lyric: "Swing low sweet Chariot, coming for to carry me Home" since both refer to a common destination, "The Promised Land," which in this case is California, reportedly a heaven on earth.
+From there, he goes to Houston, where "the people there who care a bit about me" buy him a silk suit, luggage, and a plane ticket to Los Angeles, while flying over Albuquerque.
+Upon landing in Los Angeles, he calls Norfolk, Virginia ("Tidewater four, ten-oh-nine") to tell the folks back home he made it to the "promised land".
+The lyric: "Swing low, sweet chariot, come down easy/Taxi to the terminal zone" refers to the gospel lyric: "Swing low, sweet Chariot, coming for to carry me Home" since both refer to a common destination, "The Promised Land", which in this case is California, reportedly a heaven on earth.

 Billboard called the song a "true blue Berry rocker with plenty of get up and go," adding that "rinky piano and wailing Berry electric guitar fills all in neatly."
 Cash Box described it as "a 'pull-out-all-the-stops' rocker that Chuck pounds out solid sales authority" and "a real mover that should head out for hit territory in no time flat."
 In 2021, it was listed at No. 342 on Rolling Stone's "Top 500 Greatest Songs of All Time".